hapi-server/data-specification/README.md

 **Response**

-Response is in JSON format [3] as defined by RFC-7159 and has a mime type of `application/json`.
-Any capabilities are described using keyword value pairs, with "outputFormats" being the only keyword currently in use.
+The server's response to this endpoint must be in JSON format [3] as defined by RFC-7159, and the response must indicate a mime type of `application/json`.
+Server capabilities are described using keyword-value pairs, with `outputFormats` being the only keyword currently in use.

 **Capabilities**